-- 1. Edit, delete, or pin comments. - 2.
+- 1. Edit or delete comments. - 2.
 Sticky comment footer: Add a new comment to an issue. - 3.
 Sort comments: display comments from newest or oldest first, or vice versa.

 Add a comment

 Open the issue you want to comment on and start typing your message in the sticky comment footer.